IBM/watson-google-assistant/README.md

 2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.

-3. To see the app and service created and configured for this Code Pattern, use the IBM Cloud dashboard.
+3. To see the app and service created and configured for this code pattern, use the IBM Cloud dashboard.
 The app is named `watson-google-assistant` with a unique suffix.
 The following service is created and easily identified by the `wga-` prefix:
     * wga-assistant

 ## Setup Google Actions